AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is this movie about?
+What is the tallest building in the world?

-It is about 2 hours long.
+The library, it’s got the most stories!
 <!-- JOKE-END -->